 Milford Track weaving under a fuchsia tree

-The eight kilometre walk from the Mackinnon Pass to Dumpling Hut provides spectacular views, dropping 970 metres steadily over rocky, uneven terrain.
+The 8 km walk from the Mackinnon Pass to Dumpling Hut provides spectacular views, dropping 970 m steadily over rocky, uneven terrain.
 The track crosses beneath Mt Balloon and the Jervois Glacier to the Moraine Creek Bridge.
 During times of extreme weather conditions, walkers may be directed down a steep emergency track, which will require extra care and time.

 Shortly after the Moraine Creek Bridge, the track passes the 18 mile marker.
 It then follows a boardwalk and staircase beside the Roaring Burn River, with its numerous waterfalls.
 The Robert Allen Shelter and a toilet are located near Dudleigh Falls and the 19 mile marker.

 A set of zigzags leads to the bottom of the pass and Quintin Shelter, where there is also a toilet.
 Here a side track leads to the magnificent Sutherland Falls.
 There is an excellent view of Sutherland Falls about 20 minutes past the junction, along the main track to Dumpling Hut.
 Just before reaching the hut, there is a raised boardwalk – a great place to see glow worms after dark.